jocoly/borpa/README.md

+# borpa: A Discord bot that generates AI images and text completions based on user-provided prompts.

-# A hobby project by jocoly.
+## A hobby project by jocoly.

 ## To run: